TotalCross/knowcode-xml/README.md

 KnowCodeXML is a library initially running for Android XMLs in its main layouts: ConstraintLayout, LinearLayout, RelativeLayout and AbstractLayout.

 You need to import the jar file or configure maven to use KnowcodeXML in your project.
-After that, you have to import both classes, XmlContainerFactory and XmlContainerLayouts.
+After that, you have to import both classes, *XmlContainerFactory* and *XmlContainerLayouts*.
 These classes are the door to other projects can use Knowcode Library.

 ![my project KC](https://imgur.com/SCuRBie.png)

-The XmlContainerFactory class reads the xml file and realizes which layout to create by reading the xml file until it finds an identification of layout.
+The *XmlContainerFactory* class reads the xml file and realizes which layout to create by reading the xml file until it finds an identification of layout.
 Once the layout has been identified, KnowcodeXML calls the abstract class that has all the common methods for layouts and instantiates one of the layout classes.
 The image below shows the class structure belonging to the project.

 ![class KC](https://imgur.com/uPAkxQt.png)